alvineebai/Alvine-kubernetes/00-cluster-setup/readme.md

 brew install weaveworks/tap/eksctl
 ```

-Refer to the following documentation to install eksctl on your system if the above commands does not work for you: [Link here](https://eksctl.io/installation/)
+Refer to the following documentation to install eksctl on your system if the above commands do not work for you: [Link here](https://eksctl.io/installation/)

 ### Create the cluster in EKS
 Use the following command to create a cluster: